King's English Society

 The King's English Society is a charity that aims to keep the English language safe from perceived declining standards.
-The president of the King's English Society is Bernard Lamb, a former reader in genetics at Imperial College.
+The Chairman is Peter Tompkins, a Chartered Actuary, and the President is Dr Bernard Lamb, a former reader in genetics at Imperial College.
+Its Patrons are Gyles Brandreth, Simon Heffer and Quentin Letts.

-The Society was known as the Queen's English Society from its foundation, until the Society resolved to change its name in September 2024.
+The Society was known as the Queen's English Society during the reign of Elizabeth II.

-In June 2012 the Society had announced its closure because of declining participation, but it continued to exist, as volunteers filled the committee in September 2012.

 History

 The Queen's English Society was founded in 1972 by Joe Clifton, an Oxford graduate and schoolteacher.
-The Society's meetings were held in Arundel, and members wrote to newspapers and broadcasters, pointing out perceived linguistic errors and instances of ambiguous spoken English.

-The Society claims to be concerned about the education of children.
-It believes that teachers should be trained to spot certain errors in English usage.
-In 1988, the Society delivered a petition to the then Secretary of State for Education and Science, Kenneth Baker, urging him "to introduce the compulsory study of formal grammar, including parsing and sentence analysis, into the school curriculum".

 The objectives of the Society, as expressed in its constitution, are "to promote the maintenance, knowledge, understanding, development and appreciation of the English language as used both colloquially and in literature; to educate the public in its correct and elegant usage; and to discourage the intrusion of anything detrimental to clarity or euphony."

-On 4 June 2012, after a general meeting of the society attracted no nominations to replace retiring officers of the Society, chairman Rhea Williams announced that the society would cease to exist, but after new committee members volunteered, the Society was able to continue.

-Following the accession of King Charles III in 2023, the Society reconsidered its name.
-At the Annual General Meeting on 24 September 2024, a Resolution to change the name to The King's English Society was carried.
+Following the accession of King Charles III in 2022, the Society reconsidered its name.
+At the Annual General Meeting on 24 September 2024, the name was changed to The King's English Society.

-Academy of the English Language

-In June 2010 the QES announced that it had formed an Academy of English, a language reference website.
-The founder of the academy was quoted as saying that: "At the moment, anything goes.
-Let's set down a clear standard of what is good, correct, proper English.
-Let's have a body to sit in judgment."

-The Academy was not continued after the founder's death.